La95web/la-95-resend-mailer/README.md

 # la-95-resend-mailer
-An a Express API handling contact form submissions and sending emails using Nodemailer.
+An a Express API handling contact form submissions and sending emails using Rensend http api.